Subramaniam V. Iyer

-Subramaniam Vishwanathan Iyer, (S. "Vijay" Iyer, born 25 December 1957), is currently the Vice President and Chief Operating Officer of the Multilateral Investment Guarantee Agency, the former Managing Director of Rio Tinto India, and had previously served as Director of Energy and Sustainable Development at the World Bank Group.
+Subramaniam Vishwanathan Iyer (born 25 December 1957), also known as S. "Vijay" Iyer, is the vice president and chief operating officer of the Multilateral Investment Guarantee Agency, the former managing director of Rio Tinto India, and had previously served as Director of Energy and Sustainable Development at the World Bank Group.

-Iyer holds an MS in Chemistry from Jabalpur University and a Masters in Management from the Yale School of Management.
+Iyer holds an MS in chemistry from Jabalpur University and a Masters in Management from the Yale School of Management.

 Career

 Rio Tinto India

-As Managing Director of Rio Tinto India, Iyer focused on strengthening the company's position in India and consolidating its operations.
+As managing director of Rio Tinto India, Iyer focused on strengthening the company's position in India and consolidating its operations.
 He brought a pronounced focus on sustainability and safety, building partnerships with other companies and more broadly within the Indian Mining Industry.
-As Sr. Vice President of the Federation of Indian Mineral Industries (FIMI) and the Chair of its Sustainability Mining Initiative, Iyer promoted sustainability initiatives and efforts aimed at lifting the public perception of mining in the country.
+As senior vice president of the Federation of Indian Mineral Industries (FIMI) and the chair of its Sustainability Mining Initiative, Iyer promoted sustainability initiatives and efforts aimed at lifting the public perception of mining in the country.